tolomea/django-data-browser/README.rst

     AuthorAdmin.get_queryset().in_bulk(pks=...)

 Where the ``pks`` passed to in_bulk in the second query came from ``author__id`` in the first.

+You can view an approximation of the main queryset by changing the `.html` in the URL to `.qs`.
+In a similar manner `.sql` and `.explain` are also available.

 When the Data Browser calls the admin ``get_queryset()`` functions it will put some context in ``request.data_browser``.
 This allows you to test to see if the Data Browser is making the call as follows: